ScarraG/ScarraG.github.io/index.md

 # Skills

-* Proficient in R.
+* Proficient in R and Stata.
-* Basic usage for Stata, Matlab and SQL.
+* Familiar with Matlab and SQL.
-* Basic librarys for Python: NumPy and Pandas.
+* Familiar with Python and its libraries: NumPy, Matplotlib and Pandas.
 * I love learning programming languages and emerging technologies.